Top 10 Tips for Better Menopause Gut Health Now.

 A balanced microbiome can help mitigate hormonal imbalances associated with ageing in general.

-• Increased Sensitivity: Some women may become more sensitive to certain foods or develop food intolerances during menopause due to hormonal changes.
+- Increased Sensitivity: Some women may notice heightened sensitivity to certain foods or develop food intolerances due to hormonal imbalance, making digestion less smooth.

-• Gastrointestinal Symptoms: Menopausal women may experience symptoms such as heartburn, acid reflux, and changes in appetite, which can be linked to low estrogen levels.
+- Gastrointestinal Symptoms: Symptoms such as acid reflux, nausea, and changes in appetite can be linked to elevated estrogen levels, especially when unbalanced by progesterone.

-• Digestive Issues: As discussed earlier, digestive problems like constipation, bloating, and acid reflux can also be indicative of low estrogen.
+- Digestive Issues: As mentioned earlier, bloating, constipation, and acid reflux can also be signs of elevated estrogen.

 Can Gut Health Affect Estrogen Levels?